enkidevs/curriculum/javascript/react/intro-react/what-is-react.md

 Languages such as *CSS* or *JavaScript** manipulate the **DOM** and not the **HTML**.

 [4:Virtual DOM]
 This is also referred to as the Virtual DOM or VDOM.
-It represents a concept in which a "virtual" representation of the UI is kept in memory and synced with the "real" DOM by a libray.
+It represents a concept in which a "virtual" representation of the UI is kept in memory and synced with the "real" DOM by a library.
 In our case, this library is `ReactDOM`.